emissary-ingress/emissary/reference/idp-support/salesforce.md

 8. Record the `Consumer Key` and `Consumer Secret` values from the `API (Enable OAuth Settings)` section in the newly created application's description page.

-After waiting for salesforce to register the application with their servers, you should be ready to configure Ambassador Pro to Salesforce as an IdP.
+After waiting for salesforce to register the application with their servers, you should be ready to configure Ambassador Edge Stack to Salesforce as an IdP.